About the Birth Control Ring

 If the ring is out for more than 3 hours during a woman's third week wearing it, she should call the doctor for advice.
 The doctor may say to put a new ring in, or not to replace it, so that the period starts early.
 Either way, an additional form of birth control should be used.

 The effectiveness of the vaginal birth control ring seems to be similar to other hormonal methods of birth control, like the patch or the Pill.
-Results show that over the course of a year, about 8 out of 100 typical couples who rely on the ring to prevent pregnancy will have an accidental pregnancy.
-Of course, the chance of getting pregnant depends on whether a woman uses the ring correctly.
+Over the course of a year, about 9 out of 100 typical couples who use the ring to prevent pregnancy will have an accidental pregnancy.
+Of course, a woman must use the ring correctly.
 Delaying or missing a monthly insertion or removing a ring too early reduces its effectiveness.

-The side effects that some women have while using the ring are similar to those experienced with the birth control pill.
+If side effects do happen, they're similar to those of the birth control pill.
 These may include:

 - irregular menstrual bleeding